Skip to main content

 Directories:

-• The application lives in the folder \etc\crowdsec using less than 0.5 MBytes of storage.
+• The application lives in the folder /etc/crowdsec.

-• The data is stored in the folder \lib\crowdsec\data and needs around 97 MBytes of storage.
+• The data is stored in the folder /var/lib/crowdsec/data.

 caution